 Printing dry-tip engraving on Tetra Pak until its wear.
-40 copies of the same engraving, all different by the progressive wear of the support.
+42 copies of the same engraving, all different by the progressive wear of the support.

 “Je veux pas mourir avant d’être morte” : I don’t want to die before to be dead.

--A total, 42 prints made in August 2019, all different in their wear but identical in the approach, format 38 x 30 cm on Zerkall 250g paper.-
+-A total, 42 prints made in August 2019, format 38 x 30 cm on Zerkall 250g paper.-